tonytobin/ni88fury_bot/README.md

 4. Complete the Google authorization flow in your browser.
 5. Select one of your active livestreams.

-Your OAuth token is stored locally on your computer and is not included in shared app releases.
+Your OAuth token is stored locally on your computer will never be shared with me or anyone.

 ## OBS Overlays